EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 There were a number of technical challenges:

-1. Deploying into an air-gapped, regulated environment
+1. Deploying into an air-gapped and regulated environment
 1. Bootstrapping the environment
-1. There was a huge amount of stuff to be deployed
+1. Automating the deployment of a huge number of systems

 ### Challenge 1 - The Airgap